Follow Italianism

-the federal deputy Carla Zambelli (PL-SP), on leave from her position, was arrested this Tuesday, 29, in Roma, in Italy.
-The operation was carried out by Italian police, with support from the Brazilian Federal Police.
-Zambelli had been on the run since her conviction by the Supreme Federal Court (STF), which sentenced her to 10 years in prison.
+the federal deputy Carla Zambelli (PL-SP), on leave from her position, was arrested this Tuesday, the 29th, in Rome, Italy.
+The operation was carried out by the Italian police, with the support of the Brazilian Federal Police.
+Zambelli had been a fugitive since her conviction by the Supreme Federal Court (STF), which sentenced her to 10 years in prison.

 The arrest was made following international collaboration.
 According to Federal Police Director General Andrei Rodrigues, "international cooperation between the Federal Police and the Italian police was crucial."

-Zambelli left Brazil in May, passed through the United States, and then went to Italy, where she currently resides.
-She has Italian citizenship, which may impact the extradition process.
+Zambelli left Brazil in May, passed through the United States, and went to Italy, where she currently resides.
+She holds Italian citizenship, which could impact the extradition process.

 Italian court to consider prison sentence